ElvinEga/interinteldoc/README.md

 preferably \(CentOS\)

-  2. Give examples of different integration protocols you have
+  2.Give examples of different integration protocols you have

 come across and give example scripts in either python or

 polymer on how to achieve each one.

+ 3.Give examples of different encryption/hashing methods

+you have come across \(one way and two way\) and give

+example scripts in either python or polymer on how to

+achieve each one.